JonathanQDong/capstone_website/index.md

 # Methods

 Our model consists of an ensemble of deep learning models.
 They consist of the LSTM model, the attention model and the BERT model.

+After we obtained the outputs from the model, we performed statistical tests in order to see if there was a correlation between detecting AMP presence and a person actually having a certain health condition or disease.
+This is done to ensure that the model produced relevant information regarding a person's health.

 # Results